Before the advent of modern-era jet-set travel age, few keen explorers ventured out to see, experience and document the world as they witnessed it…

 On 10 August 1519, Magellan sailed out of Seville along with five ships and more than 230 crews.
 The idea of the expedition was to sail west of Cape Horn, the southernmost point of South America and circumnavigate the earth and find the famed spice-rich island of Maluku, modern-day Indonesia.
 His fleet sailed in the waters of Straits of Magellan, past the Cape Horn and arrived in the French Polynesia, Guam and Philippines, where he lost his life during clashes with the natives.
 His expedition reached modern-day Indonesia and sailed past the Cape of Good Hope to return to Seville.

 Countries Travelled: Spain, Brazil, Argentina, Chile, French Polynesia, Guam, Philippines and Indonesia

 Captain James Cook is credited with connecting the far-fetched Pacific Islands of Tahiti, Fiji, New Zealand and Australia with the mainstream.
-During his three expedition of the Pacific, he explored more of the earth’s surface than any other explorer in the history.
-He became the first European person to land in New Zealand and Australia, explored the continent of Antarctica and the wilderness of Alaska and the Artic belt.
+During his three expeditions of the Pacific, he explored more of the earth’s surface than any other explorer in history.
+He became the first European person to land in New Zealand and Australia, explored the continent of Antarctica and the wilderness of Alaska and the Arctic belt.